shivammathur33/twitter-yn/README.md

 # Citation
-This repository contains the corpus and implemenatation of the paper: Interpreting Answers to Yes-No Questions in User-Generated Content (Findings of EMNLP 2023).
+Corpus and implemenatation of the paper: Interpreting Answers to Yes-No Questions in User-Generated Content (Findings of EMNLP 2023).

 ```bibtex
 @inproceedings{findings_emnlp2023_shivam,